Bobby Parks: Indonesia

 After his PBA stint, Parks went to Indonesia to play for Aspac Jakarta in the Kobatama (Kompetisi Bola Basket Utama) competition.
 Parks, called by Indonesian fans as 'The Ice Man' or 'Uncle Bob,' suited up as import for the Indonesian club teams in the Seaba tournament and Asian Basketball Confederation (now FIBA-Asia) Champions Cup.
 Parks involved in bringing Aspac to final since 1994 and dedicated two titles in 1995 and 1996.
-Parks sweetly closed his stint in Indonesia in 1997, when Aspac defeated Indonesia Muda with 112-99.
-Parks makes 12-times of 3-point shots to break the previous record by Pelita Jaya's Aprijadi with 10-times of 3-point shots at previous match.
+Parks sweetly closed his stint in Indonesia in 1997, when Aspac defeated Indonesia Muda with 112–99.
+Parks made 12 3-point shots to break the previous record set by Pelita Jaya's Aprijadi who made 10.
+Parks dominated the Indonesian league.